potatodudedude/tp/docs/UserGuide.md

 Format: `deleteTut MODULE-TUTORIAL_GROUP`

 * Deletes the tutorial group as specified.
-* If nobody takes the tutorial group, deleteTut will return seccessful message without changing any information.
+* If nobody takes the tutorial group, deleteTut will return successful message without changing any information.

 Examples:
 * `deleteTut CS2103T-T12` deletes the tutorial CS2103T-T12 in ConnectS.